Edgarcho/Parallel-Music/README.md

-# Lyrics Matcher
+# Parallel Music

-A mobile application that can find the lyrics for any song.
-The app should provided the user with the artist, song name, and the lyrics.
+A mobile application to search for any song information and suggest songs that are similar.
+The app should provided the user with the artist, artist info, and and song that are similar.

 By Edgar Hernandez Ortiz